devsecblueprint/devsecblueprint/docs/index.md

 ![GitHub Stars](https://img.shields.io/github/stars/The-DevSec-Blueprint/devsecblueprint.github.io?style=for-the-badge)
 ![GitHub Forks](https://img.shields.io/github/forks/The-DevSec-Blueprint/devsecblueprint.github.io?style=for-the-badge)

-The DevSec Blueprint is a comprehensive, free, and open-source learning guide designed to equip you with the essential skills and knowledge needed to transition into DevSecOps.
+The DevSec Blueprint is a comprehensive, free, and open-source learning _guide_ designed to equip you with the essential skills and knowledge needed to transition into DevSecOps or grow within your DevSecOps career.

 ## What You'll Learn

 By following The DevSec Blueprint, you'll gain:

-- **Foundational Knowledge**: Understand the core principles of DevSecOps, Cybersecurity, and the Software Development Life Cycle (SDLC).
+- **Foundational Knowledge**: Understand the core principles of DevSecOps, Cybersecurity, and the Secure Software Development Life Cycle (SSDLC).
 - **Core DevSecOps Skills**: Learn how to secure and automate infrastructure, build secure CI/CD pipelines, and implement robust monitoring systems through hands-on experience.
 - **Hands-On Experience**: Apply your knowledge by completing [projects] that combines on-prem and cloud environments using your own homelab or cloud-lab setup.

-## Why Choose The DevSec Blueprint?

-- **Free and Open Source**: Accessible to everyone, this blueprint is community-driven and constantly updated to reflect the latest in DevSecOps.
-- **Step-by-Step Guidance**: Each section is carefully crafted to build on the previous one, ensuring you develop a strong and cohesive understanding of DevSecOps.
-- **Practical Focus**: With hands-on [projects] and references, we'll ensure that you are well prepared to implement cloud-native or on-premise DevSecOps pipelines and solutions.

 ## Getting Started